Completing the Licensing Process

 - Tri-fold guards must be available if there is a fireplace in the home

 - Water temperature must not exceed 120 degrees

 - 2A:10BC or larger fire extinguisher

-To help you prepare, it may be useful to review the home safety checklist that we utilize.
-You can view the home safety checklist (PDF) online.
+To help you prepare, it may be useful to review the Home Safety Checklist (PDF) we utilize.

 Getting to know you

 The primary purpose of a home study is to ensure that each child is placed in a suitable home and that good matches are made between children and families.
 We recognize that this is an intrusive process and will do our best to be sensitive to your needs through the interview process.